 Now the bad news: coal has a lot of negative environmental and social impacts.

 Probably the most important sustainability issue with coal is that it is so carbon-intensive.
 It emits about twice the carbon dioxide per Btu as natural gas and is responsible for more carbon dioxide emissions than any other energy source, and the energy sector is the largest source of carbon dioxide emissions worldwide.

 One possible solution to this is carbon capture and sequestration (CCS), which is a process that can capture CO2 and bury it (i.e., sequester it) in underground rock formations.
-Under ideal circumstances, up to 90% of the carbon dioxide will turn into solid rock and thus not pose a leakage threat.
+Under ideal circumstances, up to 90% of the carbon dioxide will turn into solid rock and thus not pose a leakage threat, though these "ideal" circumstances have proven to be elusive.
 (This is usually what is referred to as "clean coal" technology, though it is notable that only the carbon emissions are reduced in "clean coal" plants.
-Mining waste and particulates and other emissions still make this a relatively "dirty" source of energy.)
+Mining waste and particulates and other emissions still make this a relatively "dirty" source of energy, which causes "clean coal" to have higher mortaility rates than other sources.)
 While promising, there is some indication that CCS might not be as effective as once hoped.
 It is only beginning to be demonstrated on a commercial scale, and some plants have had major issues, so the jury's still out.

 In short, coal is a reliable energy source, and is generally a relatively cheap source of energy as long as externalities are not included.
-If externalities were to be included, the price would undoubtedly increase, especially if the social cost of carbon were included.
-CCS provides some hope for reducing the carbon dioxide emissions of coal use, but other significant sustainability problems will persist.
+If externalities were to be included, the price would undoubtedly increase, especially if the social cost of carbon and negative health impacts were included.
+CCS provides some hope for reducing the carbon dioxide emissions of coal use, but other significant sustainability problems will persist even with carbon capture.

 Check Your Understanding